 What is Cognitive abilities testing?

-Cognitive abilities testing refers to a pre-employment test used to measure an applicant’s cognitive skills.
+The definition of Cognitive abilities testing refers to a pre-employment test used to measure an applicant’s cognitive skills.
 These tests are a part of a growing body of candidate screening tests that help identify better candidates, speed up and simplify the recruitment process.

 What does a cognitive ability test measure?

 Cognitive abilities testing measures a candidate’s cognitive abilities across different categories.
 They don’t measure what the employee knows - they measure how they think.
 Cognitive ability test measure mental skills like: